AUTOMATIC1111/stable-diffusion-webui/Online-Services.md

 ## Google Colab

 > ℹ️ **Note:**
-> As of 2023-09-09, Google seems to be intentionally restricting Colab usage of Stable Diffusion for all users, regardless if you are a paid user or not.
+> As of 2023-09-09, Google seems to be intentionally restricting Colab usage of Stable Diffusion for all users server-side, regardless if you are a paid user or not.
 Use these with caution as they could potentially ban your usage of Colab entirely.

    - [maintained by TheLastBen](https://colab.research.google.com/github/TheLastBen/fast-stable-diffusion/blob/main/fast_stable_diffusion_AUTOMATIC1111.ipynb)
    - [maintained by camenduru](https://github.com/camenduru/stable-diffusion-webui-colab)